 The ratings of universities in Singapore are different in QS and Times ranking systems.
-For example, as per the QS world ranking system for 2019, National University of Singapore (NUS) was ranked 11th, with a score of 92, whereas as per the Times ranking system, NUS ranked 23rd, with a score of 82.4.
-On the other hand, Nanyang Technological University (NTU) is ranked 12th, with a score of 91.3, whereas in the Times ranking system, its rank has fallen to 51, with a score of 72.2.
+For example, as per the QS world ranking system for 2020, National University of Singapore (NUS) was ranked 11th, with an overall score of 91.8, whereas as per the Times ranking system, NUS ranked 25th, with a score of 81.9.
+Meanwhile, Nanyang Technological University (NTU) also ranks 11th in the QS rankings; in the Times ranking system, its rank has fallen to 48, with a score of 72.9.
 Since the evaluation criteria are different for both Times and QS, it is inaccurate to compare the scores of a university across the ranking systems.
 However, we can compare the ranks across the two ranking systems.

 And since the QS ranking system provides ratings of universities, specifically in Asia, students will be able to gauge the quality of a university in Singapore based on criteria that are relevant to Asian universities, which is more accurate than the Times ranking system.
-As per the latest QS Asian universities’ ranking, NUS holds the crown whereas NTU comes in third.
+As per the latest QS Asian universities’ ranking, NUS holds the crown.
+NTU comes in second.

 The Times ranking system is more accurate for countries in which there are numerous universities, where certain universities are known for specific faculties and fields of study.
 In Singapore, there are only six local universities.
 And their specialisations are pretty evident.
 For example, Singapore Management University (SMU) and the Singapore Institute of Management (SIM) are better known for management courses.
 NUS and NTU offer courses ranging from arts to engineering.
 So, since there is not much diversification between each university, the Times ranking system may not be as accurate in the comparison of the standard of universities in Singapore as the QS ranking system.
 So, for gauging the standard of universities in Singapore, the QS ranking system may be a better choice.